 H. G. Wells, Mind at the End of its Tether (New York: Didier Publishers, 1946), 8.

 Ibid., 13-14.

 See for example Gunnar Broberg and Nils Roll-Hansen, eds., Eugenics and the Welfare State: Sterilization Policy in Denmark, Sweden, Norway, and Finland (East Lansing: Michigan State University Press, 1996).

-Posted by Jonas E. Alexis on June 29, 2015, With 6501 Reads Filed under Life, World.
+Posted by Jonas E. Alexis on June 29, 2015, With 6520 Reads Filed under Life, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.